jonnor/machinehearing/audio-quality/README.md

 These are often called "listening tests" or "subjective evaluations".
 The output of such an evaluation is often in the form of an [Mean Opinion Score (MOS)](https://en.wikipedia.org/wiki/Mean_opinion_score).
 For some applications standardized tests exists, such as [MUSHRA](https://en.wikipedia.org/wiki/MUSHRA) for intermediate quality audio codecs.
-One can carry out such tests oneself, or they can be performed by dedicated laboratories such as [FORCE Senselab](https://forcetechnology.com/en/all-industry-facilities/senselab-listening-test-sensory-evaluation).
+One can carry out such tests oneself using tools like [webMUSHRA](https://github.com/audiolabs/webMUSHRA), or the tests can be performed as a service by professional laboratories such as [FORCE Senselab](https://forcetechnology.com/en/all-industry-facilities/senselab-listening-test-sensory-evaluation).
 For an extensive treaty on the topic see the book [Sensory Evaluation of Sound](https://www.routledge.com/Sensory-Evaluation-of-Sound-1st-Edition/Zacharov/p/book/9781498751360).

-# Algorithmic estimates of Audio Quality
+# Estimating Audio Quality with models

-It is also possible to estimate sound quality using algorithms that model the human perception.
+It is also possible to estimate sound quality using computer programs, using algorithms that model the human perception.
-These can be used to compliment  or in some cases replace, subjective evaluations.
+These can be used to compliment, or in some cases replace, subjective evaluations.
 Such methods are often referred to as "objective metrics".
 These have been developed since at least the early 1990, and have increased performance and complexity over time.
-Approache range from simple calculations using well-known influential factors, to near black-box learned methods using artificial neural networks.
+Approaches range from simple calculations using well-known influential factors, to near black-box models learned using artificial neural networks.

 This page gives an overview some of the metrics that are available.